by Amplified Life Counseling December 02, 2024

-by Sarah Sheppard November 19, 2024
+by Amplified Life Counseling November 19, 2024

 Thanksgiving and Christmas are often spent with extended family—which can bring stress by itself.
 Add in the recent emotionally charged election and the divisiveness it’s caused, and this year’s holiday dinners have leveled up.